Benefit #1: Little Kids are Exposed to You as the Head Coach (Relationship Building)

-If you are coaching high school softball, then having some sort of youth clinic or program can have a huge impact on your program.
+If you are coaching high school softball or baseball, then having some sort of youth clinic or program can have a huge impact on your program.

 This becomes your “feeder system” to help you build and maintain a competitive program.

-If you leave it up to chance, you will loose some girls to other sports or programs by not exposing them to you, your coaching staff, your players, and the sport of softball.
+If you leave it up to chance, you will loose some kids to other sports or programs by not exposing them to you, your coaching staff, and your players.

 But don’t leave it to chance!
-Expose young girls to you and your program this year!
+Expose young players to you and your program this year!